Sunway Logo

 Day 9 Punakha

 Enjoy some breakfast before heading out for a day of exploring around the charming town of Punakha.
 Visit the Bazam (bridge) just across the river from Punakha Dzong (fortress).
-In order to cross the bridge on foot you must be wearing formal Bhutanese dress, including a gho for men and a kora for women.
 On the other side head out on a tour of the Dzong (fortress).
 Afterwards, drive north to Zomlingthang, and whet your appetite with a local cookery demonstration and a traditional Bhutanese outdoor lunch.

 In the afternoon you can choose to go on a gentle rafting expedition down the Mo Chhu River before going out to dinner at a local restaurant as a group in the evening.